douglasgreen/outlines/computing/computer_science/computer_science.md

 #### SQL and Database Queries

 -   SQL (Structured Query Language): This is the standard language for interacting with relational databases.
-It\'s used for querying, updating, and managing data.
+It's used for querying, updating, and managing data.
 SQL allows you to retrieve data from multiple tables through operations like `SELECT`, `JOIN`, and `WHERE`.
 -   CRUD Operations: These are the four basic functions of persistent storage: Create, Read, Update, and Delete.
 SQL commands like `INSERT`, `SELECT`, `UPDATE`, and `DELETE` are used to perform these operations.
 -   Query Optimization: Databases often come with a query optimizer, which is a part of the DBMS that attempts to determine the most efficient way to execute a query.
 This involves choosing the best execution plan for a query, especially when dealing with large amounts of data.